polyalpha-ai/polymer/scripts/README.md

 - Check internet connection
 - Verify Valyu search service is accessible

-**"Invalid Polymarket slug"**
+**"Market not found"**
-- Use a valid, active market slug
+- Use a valid, active market URL
-- Check the market exists on polymarket.com
+- For Polymarket: Check the market exists on polymarket.com
+- For Kalshi: Check the market is still active on kalshi.com
+- Kalshi markets may close quickly (especially sports)

 **TypeScript errors**
 - Run `npm run build` to check for compilation issues